Gaming has seen explosive growth over the last decade — becoming a behemoth of an industry that’s worth over $200 billion.

-As a result, developers are turning to web3 to make games much faster, cheaper, and easier to build — with the blockchain serving as an underlying platform & replacing traditional infrastructure.
+As a result, developers are turning to blockchain to make games much faster, cheaper, and easier to build — with the blockchain serving as an underlying platform & replacing traditional infrastructure.

 And now, with innovation accelerating faster than ever to achieve scalability on Ethereum, Layer 2 networks are making it more accessible to build on the blockchain.
 And with the highly-anticipated Cancun upgrade coming to Ethereum, which will cut transaction costs by 10x, the blockchain is about to see its largest paradigm shift yet: